Category Insight

 Cold-pressed, virgin or extra virgin oils can be excellent for salad dressings, finishing applications and flavour-led recipes.
 They often retain more natural aroma, colour and flavour compounds, which can be desirable in the right context.

-Commercial potato chip frying is different.
 Snack manufacturers need oils that can withstand prolonged high heat, resist oxidation, maintain a neutral flavour, support shelf stability and deliver consistent cooking performance over production runs.

 This is one reason high oleic sunflower oil is widely used in premium snack manufacturing.
 A less refined oil is not automatically the best choice for every food application.